suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ## Limitations

-- The ParFlow DE06 experimental forecast dataset also includes ensemble data; these cannot be used unless the `variable` is manually specified in the code of `data_extraction_tool.py`.
+- The ParFlow DE06 experimental forecast dataset also includes ensemble data; because theese files contain more than one data variable, one needs to manually set the desired `variable` in the code of `data_extraction_tool.py`.
-- Different variables which different time spans which can't be covered in one query.
-Therefore, when dealing with different time spans (e.g., a variable from climatology_v2 and one from a forecast_daily), it is necessary to create a separate query for each.
+- If different variables or netCDF input files cover different time spans those can't be covered in one query (i.e., be out into a single JSON file).
+Therefore, when dealing with different time spans (e.g., a variable from climatology_v2 with 365 days and one from a forecast_daily with 9 days), it is necessary to create a separate query (i.e., JSON file) for each.
-- If intending to use the tool beyond the foreseen applicaiton with the ParFlow post-processed netCDF files files, these files need to be CF compliant and follow certain standard in terms of specification of the dimensions and coordinate axes specifications.
+- If intending to use the tool beyond the foreseen applicaiton with the ParFlow post-processed netCDF files files, these files need to be CF compliant and follow certain standards in terms of the specification of the dimensions and the coordinate axes.
-- If one is using near real time forecast data, one needs to continuosly adapt the `simData` entry in the JSON runcontrol file as the THREDDS server is a rolling archive and the forecast outputs have their initial date and time in the netCDF filename.
+- **If one is using near real time forecast data, one needs to continuosly adapt the `simData` entry in the JSON runcontrol file as the THREDDS server is a rolling archive and the forecast outputs have their initial date and time in the netCDF filename.**

 ## License